 - 2. This Prudential Standard applies to all life companies including friendly societies (together referred to as life companies) registered under the Act1, except where expressly noted otherwise. - 3.
-A life company must apply this Prudential Standard separately to: - (a) for a life company other than a friendly society, each statutory fund and its shareholders' fund; and - (b) for a friendly society, each benefit fund and its management fund. - 4.
-This Prudential Standard only applies to the business of an Eligible Foreign Life Insurance Company (EFLIC) which is carried on through its Australian statutory funds but not otherwise.2 - 5.
-Subject to any specific transition rules, this Prudential Standard applies to life companies from 1 January 2013 (effective date).
+A life company must apply this Prudential Standard separately: - (a) for a life company other than a friendly society: to each of its statutory funds and its shareholders' fund; and - (b) for a friendly society: to each of its approved benefit funds and its management fund. - 4.
+This Prudential Standard only applies to the business of an Eligible Foreign Life Insurance Company which is carried on through its Australian statutory funds but not otherwise.2 - 5.
+This Prudential Standard applies to life companies from 1 January 2013.